-Fresh product is now in stock for the 2017 season.
+Fresh product for the 2020 season is now in stock at Spring Special pricing.

 Inoculating seeds with nitrogen-fixing bacteria is an easy and economical way to increase the yield and overall health of legumes: